abdallahhamoury/reading-notes/read403.md

 > Scanner is a utility class in java. util package which can parse primitive types and strings using regular expressions.

+Valid Java programming language code must honor the Catch or Specify Requirement. ... for the exception, as described in Catching and Handling Exceptions